railscarma1/Awesome-Mobile-Machine-Learning/README.md

 ## Mobile-Ready <a name="mobileready"></a>

-- [Fritz AI](https://www.fritz.ai/?utm_source=github&utm_campaign=awesome_mobile_machine_learning): Fritz AI is the machine learning platform for iOS and Android developers.
-Teach your mobile apps to see, hear, sense, and think.
+- [Fritz AI](https://www.fritz.ai/?utm_source=github&utm_campaign=awesome_mobile_machine_learning): Fritz AI is the machine learning platform for iOS, Android, and SnapML developers/creators.
+Teach your mobile devices to see, hear, sense, and think.
 - [Core ML](https://developer.apple.com/documentation/coreml): With Core ML, you can integrate trained machine learning models into your iOS apps.
 - [TensorFlow Lite](https://www.tensorflow.org/lite): TensorFlow Lite is an open source deep learning framework for on-device inference.
 - [Create ML](https://developer.apple.com/documentation/createml): Use Create ML with familiar tools like Swift and macOS playgrounds to create and train custom machine learning models on your Mac.